Sean-Bradley/React-Three-Fiber-Boilerplate/README.md

 npm run build
 ```

-Copy all files in the `public` folder to your web server.
+Copy all files and folders under the `./build` folder to your web server.

 See this page [https://sbcode.net/react-three-fiber/host-github-pages/](https://sbcode.net/react-three-fiber/host-github-pages/) for a how to serve your generated site on GitHub pages